watty62/abdn_air_quality/README.md

 This links to a page of data CSVs for the current month and Zip files for past months.

+**Update 13-May-2018** The *get_madavi.py* now retrieves 73 CSV files from the Madavi site to 12-May-2018.
+These are the current month CSVs. *Next* to grab the zips for previous files, download and extract these.

+There is an issue with the Madavi data in that the header has two fewer columns than it has data.
+It is not yet clear if the header is missing attribute names, or the data contains superfluous columns.

 ## To be done